Teretonga Park, 28 Jan 1967

 - Brabham BT2 ["FJ-13-62"] (John Weston): Believed to be the "interim" car raced by Denis Hulme at the Boxing Day Brands Hatch 1962.
 Probably FJ-1-63 but given by recent owners as 'FJ-13-62'.
 Raced by Roy James in Formula Junior 1963 then to Mike Lawlor 1964 and entered for John Miles in Formula 3.
 Entered by Speedwell Engineering for Miles in a couple of early 1965 races.
 To Ray Thackwell (New Zealand) and fitted with a 1500cc Ford twin cam for New Zealand racing in the 1965/66 season.
 To John Weston for 1966/67 and then to Graham McRae for 1967/68.
 McRae used the engine and gearbox in his late-1968 McRae twin cam, and may also have used the suspension and uprights.
 According to David McKinney, the BT2 was rebuilt by Jack Oakley, who fitted with a Ford pushrod engine and VW gearbox.
 Whether this car was raced by Oakley in 1969 remains unclear, as Oakley also acquired the McRae.
 The car was acquired by the Southward Museum around 1979 and was restored by John Rapley (Paraparumu) in 1987.
 The restored car used a new frame built by Peter Bruin, and the original frame remained with Rapley.
 Used by Rapley in historic events, starting at Manfeild in November 1987 where it was fitted with a 1500cc Ford pushrod engine.
 Remained in Rapley's hands until 2017, when the car was stolen.
 It was recovered in September 2018, but in the meantime the original frame had been passed back to the Southward Museum, who were building another car from it.
 How these two cars will coexist remains uncertain.

 - Brabham BT6 [FJ-12-63] (Grahame Harvey): Denis O'Sullivan in Formula Junior in 1963.
 Retained for Formula 3 in 1964, now entered by Baldyne Engineering.
 Appears to have moved to Motor Racing Stables after O'Sullivan acquired at F2 Brabham BT10 around August 1964 and was raced by John Tomlinson at Brands Hatch 13 Sep 1964.
 Sold to Ken Sager and fitted with a 1500cc Ford engine for New Zealand racing in 1965 and 1966.
 During its time in New Zealand, it was often referred to as a 1964 car, implying a BT9.
 Sold to Grahame Harvey mid-1966 and retained for 1967.
 Then to Tim Bailey and fitted with a 1500cc Fiat engine for 1968.
 To Brian Pellow for 1969, still with the Fiat.
 Retained by Pellow for 1970, but now with a 1600cc Ford.
+By October 1970, Peter Mahoney was driving "the old Pellow" Brabham in Formula Ford.
 This car was sold to Frank Gilbert (Auckland) and raced as a Formula Ford for two seasons.
 Graham Vercoe's book 'Historic Racing cars of New Zealand' claims that the car was a BT9, and that a replica frame was built by Pellow and that it was the replica frame that became the Formula Ford.
 Writing in 1991, he said that the original 'BT9' frame was owned by John Wigston.

 - Brabham BT10 [IC-6-64] (Don Macdonald): Having driven a late-season Brabham BT6 for Scuderia Veloce in 1964, Greg Cusack bought a new Brabham BT10 which carried the non-standard plate 'IC-6-64' and fitted it with a 1500cc Ford twin cam engine for ANF1½ in 1965.
 The car probably came via Brabham's Australian agent Alec Mildren Pty Ltd. Cusack retained this for the first few months of 1966 and then sold it to Don Macdonald for racing in New Zealand in 1967 and 1968.
 It then went to Wayne Murdoch for the 1968/69 season and he returned with the car for the 1970 Internationals but it was then described as a BT18.
 The car was then acquired by Frank Radisich, converted to Formula Ford spec and sold to Peter Mahoney who raced it from 1971 to 1973.
 It may then have been the car raced by Ron Duirs in the 1974/75 season.
 Then unknown until acquired by Richard Armstrong (New Zealand) as a rolling chassis in 1977, who planned to turn it into a hillclimb car with a Lotus-Ford twin-cam engine, but other commitments put paid to those plans.
 The car has remained in storage with Richard ever since, and, in 2017, his intention was to restore it to NZ National Formula specification.